marcelkalveram/marcelkalveram.github.io/_posts/2018-05-04-speeding-up-the-build-of-a-surprise-dinner-app-with-expo.md

 ### What about testing?

-To wrap up, testing the app on your phone is a piece of cake as well. <a href="https://itunes.apple.com/us/app/expo-client/id982107779?mt=8" target="_blank">Expo Client</a> allows you to immediately preview and test the app on your phone in within minutes, allowing you to see changes in real-time.
+To wrap up, testing the app on your phone is a piece of cake as well. <a href="https://itunes.apple.com/us/app/expo-client/id982107779?mt=8" target="_blank">Expo Client</a> allows you to immediately preview and test the app on your phone within minutes, allowing you to see changes in real-time.
 Pretty awesome, isn’t it?

 # Future posts on this project

-I’ll write a few more posts about my experience building the uncovercity app, especially how we did the Cabify integration using their production API for testing (yep, you read that right) and what I learned from doing some real life user tests going out for dinner with uncovercity myself.
+I’ll write a few more posts about my experience building the uncovercity app, especially how we did the API integration and what I learned from doing some real life user testing going out for dinner with uncovercity myself.

 I’ll keep you posted.